-It's official, Battlefront 2 is coming in November.
-The game was revealed at the Star Wars Celebration in Orlando, Florida on 15 April.
-It's one of the most anticipated games of 2017, and the sequel to the immensely popular (but divisive) Battlefront.
+It's official, Battlefront 2 is here.
+The game was revealed at the Star Wars Celebration in Orlando, Florida on 15 April 2017, and was one of our most anticipated games of 2017.

 What you need to know about Star Wars Battlefront 2: